-Drone Analyst® is the registered trademark and brand name and trademark of Skylogic Research, LLC
+Drone Analyst® is the brand name and registered trademark of Skylogic Research.

 While we are enthusiasts and excited by the tremendous attention focused on the small UAS market, we are pragmatists first and foremost.
 We recognize that using UAS technology must be tied to measurable benefits for service providers and end-users if the industry is to prosper.

 We support the media’s effort to promote the safe use of drones and their many commercial uses.
 Go to this page for articles that quote Drone Analyst or our published works.